elimbaum/elimbaum.github.io/_posts/2021-03-25-pandemic-projects-tiny-life.md

 ![blinker oscillator animation](/assets/img/life-blinker.gif)

-Besides the occasional (~ 1 in a 1000) case where a glider hits no obstacles and endlessly moves across the board, I have not yet observed a case where this system failed to catch a "stable" baord.
+Besides the occasional (~ 1 in a 1000) case where a glider hits no obstacles and endlessly moves across the board, I have not yet observed a case where this system failed to catch a "stable" board.

 ## Speed upgrades